womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 Another good reason to respect transactions and never ask for refunds: A gets paid by B who gets paid by C who also gets paid by D, E and F. These transactions are a network and not easy to reverse.
 Therefore no refunds.
 No follow up on Peers.
 No threats to Peers.
 Play the game to accept either a win or a lose.

 However, genuine losses caused by system allocatons or support can be compensated by routing new donations to affected Peers.

+Distributing profile information of Peers with images as a deterrent to fraud or scam is not professional and violates Peer commitments to privacy and Non Disclosure of identities and information.
+Verbal abuse or abuse of any nature on the cyber space is also unprofessional and undermines Peer to Peer respect.
+Peer to Peer interactions are always suspecious.
+The true identities of online Peers is impossible to aunthenticate and verify.

+What makes it even more difficult is the fact that one individual can have multiple internet identities with differenct profile images.
+Most profile images are collages edited to potray certain characters.
+Even if one Peers feels he/she knows where a Peer lives, works, etc. Face it there is no way we can prove the Peer made an internet transaction.
+It could be a friend or group of people of child or someone.
+This therefore defines a Virtual Decentralized P2P as a trustless community.
+Paradoxically, it works efficiently and functions like a trustful community regulated by  judiciary, executive and administrative organs.